risingwavelabs/risingwave-docs/docs/guides/sink-to-iceberg.md

 This guide describes how to sink data from RisingWave to Apache Iceberg using the Iceberg sink connector in RisingWave.
 Apache Iceberg is a table format designed to support huge tables.
 For more information, see [Apache Iceberg](https://iceberg.apache.org).

-:::caution Beta feature
+:::note Beta feature
 The Iceberg sink connector in RisingWave is currently in Beta.
-Please use with caution as stability issues may still occur.
-Its functionality may evolve based on feedback.
-Please report any issues encountered to our team.
+Please contact us if you encounter any issues or have feedback.
 :::

 ## Prerequisites